4.3/5 (4)

 • Daily program

-At 5:00pm, we meet in the hotel lobby for a guided city walk around the capital of the Renaissance.
-The rest of the evening is free to spend.
+At 5:30 pm, you'll meet in the hotel lobby for a glorious guided city walk around the 'Birthplace of the Renaissance' - Florence.
+The rest of the evening is yours to relax in, perhaps enjoying a glass of wine in a streetside cafe or perusing Italy's idyllic piazzas.

 Day 2: Florence – Piazzano (22 miles/36 km)